 Fleet Identity

-France maintains a compact but globally capable navy built around nuclear deterrence, carrier operations, and overseas deployment capability across multiple regions.
+France maintains a compact but globally capable navy built around nuclear deterrence, carrier operations, submarines, and overseas deployment capability across multiple regions.

 Interesting Detail